 Stage 2 6 x ACU in a Year Letter home by Assistant Director of Sixth Form Concern, targets and support specified in letter Targets reviewed by AD-SF after 4 weeks Loss of sign-out and relaxed registration privileges Stage 3 9 x ACU in a Year Below 90% attendance1 Failure to meet agreed targets Meeting with Assistant Director of Sixth Form, student, subject teachers & parent/carer.
 Targets and support agreed and reviewed after 2 weeks.
-Loss of sign-out and relaxed registration privileges Meeting will be recorded by KCO for student file Stage 4 Very serious concern: Failure to meet agreed targets Very serious misconduct2 Meeting with Director of Sixth Form, student, subject teacher(s) and parent/carer.
+Loss of sign-out and relaxed registration privileges Meeting will be recorded by KCO for student file Stage 4 Very serious concern: • Failure to meet agreed targets • Very serious misconduct 2 Meeting with Director of Sixth Form, student, subject teacher(s) and parent/carer.
 Targets agreed and reviewed after 2 weeks.
 If student fails targets, Stage 5 meeting is held.
-An incident leading to a 3-day exclusion will place students on Stage 4 Stage 5 Major concern: Failure to meet agreed targets from previous stage Gross misconduct3 Meeting with SLT Link, Director of Sixth Form, student, subject teacher(s) and parent/carer.
+An incident leading to a 3-day exclusion will place students on Stage 4 Stage 5 Major concern: Failure to meet agreed targets from previous stage Gross misconduct 3 Meeting with SLT Link, Director of Sixth Form, student, subject teacher(s) and parent/carer.
 Targets and support agreed in and reviewed after 2 weeks.
 If student fails targets, referral to Final Warning with Governors.
-An incident leading to a 5-day exclusion will place students on Stage 5 Final Warning Major concern: failure to meet agreed targets from previous stage Repeated very serious misconduct or gross misconduct Referral to Final Warning with Headteacher Meeting with Headteacher, Director of Sixth Form, student, subject teacher(s) and parent/carer.
+An incident leading to a 5-day exclusion will place students on Stage 5 Final Warning Major concern: Referral to Final Warning with Headteacher Meeting with Headteacher, Director of Sixth Form, student, subject teacher(s) and parent/carer.
 Targets and support agreed are reviewed after 2 weeks.
 Failure to meet targets may result in permanent exclusion.